rtbs-dev/text-data-spr22/homework/hw1-assumptions/mrk/hw1.md

 ##### External Data Source
-A list of all Shakespearan characters and their respective plays.
+A list of all Shakespearan characters and their respective plays from the following site: https://www.behindthename.com/namesakes/list/shakespeare/play

 ```python
 ## set URL